Australia PM cheers Melbourne pub's beers-for-vaccine offer | Health

 - Australia

 He said Health Minister Greg Hunt would speak to the TGA and ask them to back down.
-Morrison said the TGA was doing its job and following the letter of the law.
-The TGA did not immediately respond to the request for comment.
+In a statement to Reuters late on Friday, the TGA said it had amended the regulations to permit an offer of alcohol for those vaccinated against COVID-19 to encourage uptake of the shot.

 Australia has been one of the most successful countries globally in curbing the coronavirus pandemic but its vaccination rollout has been slowed by supply shortages and some vaccine hesitancy among its population.
 Recurrent coronavirus outbreaks in Australia's major cities in recent weeks have boosted vaccine take-up, though at 9% of fully inoculated adults the country still lags its economic peers.